jo-pol/MAE-gf/Spiders.md

 - [Spiders with an eye, in a square](#spiders-with-an-eye-in-a-square)

 ### Introduction
-On this page we show (via links) examples of matrices for grounds with spiders.
+On this page we show (via links) examples of matrices for grounds with all spiders.
 Some of the spiders in these examples only have one twist in their legs.
 This will be corrected somewhere in the future.

 ### Building Spiders
 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.
+In fact, a formula can be made.
+The traditional spiders looks like this:
+![spider generator trad][pic-gen]
+Spiders with an eye look like this:
-![spider generator][pic-gen]
+![spider generator eye][pic-gon]

-For the scheme's we chose to connect the spiders with a diagonal.
+For the complete scheme's we chose to connect the spiders diagonaly.
 Of course, connecting with a horizontal line will also work.
 For the spiders in a square, the connection between spider and square has to be horizontal.

 ### Traditional spiders
-![Traditional spider][pic-ts]
 > [4x2 legs][st2] (WI F2), [4x3 legs][st3] (WI E4), [4x4 legs][st4], [4x5 legs][st5]

 Please note: for a traditional spider, a stitch like `ctcctc` or `ctctctc` has to be chosen in the heart of the spider.